JUXTAPID- lomitapide mesylate capsule

 What should I tell my doctor before taking JUXTAPID?

-Before you take JUXTAPID, tell your doctor if you:
+Before you take JUXTAPID, tell your healthcare provider about all of your medical conditions, including if you:

 • drink alcohol

 • are breastfeeding or plan to breastfeed.
 It is not known if JUXTAPID passes into your breast milk.
-You and your doctor should decide if you will take JUXTAPID or breastfeed.
+You and your healthcare provider should decide if you will take JUXTAPID or breastfeed.
 You should not do both.

-Before starting a new medicine while taking JUXTAPID, even if you will only be taking it for a short time, ask your doctor or pharmacist if it is safe to take with JUXTAPID.
+Before starting a new medicine while taking JUXTAPID, even if you will only be taking it for a short time, ask your healthcare provider or pharmacist if it is safe to take with JUXTAPID.

 JUXTAPID may affect the way other medicines work, and other medicines may affect how JUXTAPID works.